fortrabbit/help/docs/craft-3-tune.md

 You can also add multiple domains.
 From the fortrabbit side, just point them to the Apps root path, configure routing and display of contents withing Craft CMS and/or use additional [htaccess rules](/htaccess).

-### Domain license
+### Licensing Craft CMS

+Craft CMS is not all free.
+To enable the good parts you need to obtain a licence  from Pixel & Tonic (the folks building Craft CMS).

-The Craft CMS license is limited to a single domain, which means you can only access the Craft CP with one domain - otherwise you'll see a warning.
+A Craft CMS license is limited to a single domain, which means you can only access the Craft CP with one domain - otherwise you'll see a warning.

+Your fortrabbit App comes with a predefined App URL like `{{appname}}.frb.io`.
+You might have used this for development and you might have used that to connect your Craft CMS licence with.
 You can change the domain of a Craft licence as well when for instance you have started with our App URL but now want to use your own domain with your Craft ID — over at https://id.craftcms.com/.

-## Multi-Environment configuration
+## Multi-environment configuration

 Craft embraces the idea of storing environment specific configurations in ENV vars.
 The database config ([config/db.php](https://github.com/craftcms/craft/blob/master/config/db.php)) is a good example for that.